kaiakamatsu/cse15l-lab-reports/lab-report-3-week-3.md

 ## Junit Testing

-**For this activity, I used Junit testing to find observe symptoms and find bugs in the code**
+**For this activity, I used Junit testing to observe symptoms and find bugs in the code**

 1. LinkedList file methods